-Our revenue currently consists of (1) delivery revenues, (2) revenues from branding and 3) revenues from software services.
+Our revenue currently consists of (1) delivery revenues, (2) branding revenues and (3) software services revenues.

 Operating Expenses

 Cost of revenue consists primarily of allocations of depreciation on robot assets used for revenue producing activities, personnel time related to revenue activities and costs related to data, software and similar costs that allow the robots to function as intended and for the Company to communicate with its robots while in service.